First Lord of the Admiralty: Fictional First Lords

 The "Radical" First Lord, and a major character, in Gilbert and Sullivan's comic opera H.M.S.
-Pinafore (1878), is Sir Joseph Henry Porter, KCB.
-W. S. Gilbert wrote to Arthur Sullivan he did not intend to portray the real-life then First Lord, the bookseller and newsagent W. H. Smith, a Conservative, although some of the public, including Prime Minister Disraeli (who later referred to Smith as "Pinafore Smith"), identified Porter with him.
+Pinafore (1878), is Sir Joseph Henry Porter.
+W. S. Gilbert wrote to Arthur Sullivan he did not intend to portray the real-life then First Lord, the bookseller and newsagent W. H. Smith, a Conservative, although some of the public, including Prime Minister Benjamin Disraeli (who later referred to Smith as "Pinafore Smith"), identified Porter with him.
 The counterparts shared a known lack of naval background.
 It has been suggested the character was drawn on Smith's actual "Radical" predecessor of 1868–71, Hugh Childers.